zendframework/zf2-documentation/docs/languages/en/modules/zend.console.controllers.rst

         // ...
     }

-In case of parameter alternatives it is a good idea to **assign a name to the group**, which simplifies the branching in our action controllers.
+In case of parameter alternatives, it is a good idea to **assign a name to the group**, which simplifies the branching in our action controllers.
 We can do this with the following syntax:

 .. code-block:: php